akshay1992/MSynth/README.md

 #####A modular synthesis library for Arduino.
 Author: Akshay Cadambi

 MSynth was designed to make modular synthesis on the arduino simple and easy to use.
-It tries to combine the idea of SynthDefs, like in [SuperCollider](http://supercollider.sourceforge.net/) with [Gamma](http://mat.ucsb.edu/gamma/)'s simple syntax that is a result of it's per-sample processing architecture.
+It tries to combine the idea of SynthDefs as seen in [SuperCollider](http://supercollider.sourceforge.net/) with [Gamma](http://mat.ucsb.edu/gamma/)'s simple syntax that is a result of it's per-sample processing architecture.

 The intent of this project was to make the sketch code as decluttered as possible, and yet, have the ability to work with powerful modular-synthesis tools.